web-platform-tests/wpt/docs/running-tests/chrome-chromium-installation-detection.md

-# Installation and Detection Protocol of Browser Binaries and Webdrivers for Chrome and Chromium
+# Detection and Installation of Browser and WebDriver Binaries and for Chrome and Chromium

 This is a detailed description of the process in which `wpt` detects and installs the browser components for Chrome and Chromium.